avinesh2101/portfolio-avinesh/README.md

 # portfolio-avinesh
 ![alt text](https://github.com/avinesh2101/portfolio-avinesh/blob/master/website.jpg?raw=true)

-I am still working on this when i feel its ready i will open source it New features i am adding--- updating introduction directly from linkedin making an admin login option to make live changes in blogs and project section
+I am still working on this and adding some cool features like updating introduction directly from linkedin about, making an admin login option to make live changes in blogs and project section